kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

   - Estimated increase in size: (e.g., new annotation of size 32B)
   - Estimated amount of new objects: (e.g., new Object X for every existing Pod) -->
+Yes.
+All PVC objects will have an entirely new status field `lastUsedTime` to hold the timestamp value.
+Estimated increase in size would be < 50B.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?